zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 reconfigurations of our Vault.
 This post aims to share our learnings that we wish we had known from the very beginning, in the form into digestible tips.

-This blogpost is for everyone that needs to work with HashiCorp Vault, whether it be as a user, or as an admin (you may still learn something).
+These tips are for everyone that needs to work with HashiCorp Vault, whether it be as a user, or as an admin (you may still learn something).
 If you aren't a user and are just planning to use it, make sure to bookmark this post, it may come in handy in the future.

 TL;DR:

-1. Configure with an infrastructure-as-code (IaC)
+1. Configure with an infrastructure-as-code (IaC) tool
 1. Policies describe permissions
 1. Format elsewhere
 1. Careful with the `sys/policies` permission